The latest eco-sensitive trend: stop bathing

 The purpose is simple and eco-sensitive: to reduce water consumption, of which the daily shower is a great contributor.

 In a podcast broadcast by Spotify, Mila Kunis said that “I don’t wash my whole body every day.”
-The actress added that only clean the body areas that require it daily, but dispensing with the complete daily bath.
+The actress added that she only cleans the body areas that require it daily, but dispensing with the full daily bath.

 Hygiene and pandemic

 Some specialists consider that the customs modified during the pandemic and confinement would have increased the margin of acceptance of changes, and not only in people’s hygiene.
-Not being able to get out, “millions of people saw that there was no urgent reason to take care of appearance and style, assures analyst Yvonne Hornung, quoted by the German newspaper.
+By not being able to go out, “millions of people saw that there was no urgent reason to take care of the appearance and style, says analyst Yvonne Hornung, quoted by the German newspaper.

 The statistics seem to agree with him: although the consumption of shampoos and soaps has recovered with the lifting of containment regulations, the market for these products has not recovered the same level it had before the pandemic.